 If you're looking for greater potential for growth and you're willing to accept more risk, investing in a range of company stocks and shares (also known as equities) can potentially provide better returns than a bank or building society could offer over the long term.
-MyM&G makes it simple and straightforward to do this, so you might find that investing in equities could be the way to meet your financial goals.
+MyM&G makes it simple and straightforward to do this, so you might find that investing in equities could be a way to meet your financial goals.

 When you buy shares in a company, you're basically buying part of the business.
 A company's performance is usually reflected in its share price − when the company is successful, the price of your shares may go up.
 But if the business doesn't do so well, its share price may fall – which means that being able to spot a good company, and the best time to invest in it, are some of the key skills of a talented fund manager.